hemanth1403/PreCog_Submission/README.md

 ## Overview

+I have choosen the computer vison task i.e TASK - 2

 This repository contains the submission for the Precog-2024 recruitment task by Madadapu HemanthSai, a B. Tech CSE - AIML student from MLR Institute of Technology.
 The project encompasses solutions to three task-specific questions demonstrating proficiency in machine learning and computer vision.

 ### Submitted By